dolanmiu/docx/docs/usage/change-tracking.md

 });
 ```

-In addtion to marking text as inserted or deleted, change tracking can also be added via the document settings.
+In addition to marking text as inserted or deleted, change tracking can also be added via the document settings.
 This will enable new changes to be tracked as well.

 ```ts
 import { Document } from "docx";